mesh-adaptation/UM2N/README.md

 This will install [firedrake](https://www.firedrakeproject.org/download.html) and [movement](https://github.com/pyroteus/movement) under `install` folder, as well as the `WarpMesh` package.

-### The hard way (in case the easy way did not goes well or you want to challenge yourself):
+### The hard way (in case the easy way did not went well or you want to challenge yourself):

 1. The mesh generation relies on firedrake, which is a python package.
 To install firedrake, please follow the instructions on [firedrakeproject.org](https://www.firedrakeproject.org/download.html).